openstack-archive/kingbird/doc/source/usage.rst

 management feature.
 Administrator can set quota per project based in Kingbird and sync the quota limit to multi-region OpenStack periodiclly or on-demand.
 The tenant can check the total quota limit and usage from Kingbird for all regions.
-Administrator can aslo manage the default quota by quota class setting.
+Administrator can also manage the default quota by quota class setting.

 Following quota items are supported to be managed in Kingbird: